 The 50th anniversary conference of ICCA was the occasion for presenting ICCA’s Guide to the Interpretation of the 1958 New York Convention.
 The Guide is a clear, concise yet inclusive handbook, written in plain language, on the essential aspects of the scope, interpretation and application of the Convention.
 Though principally aimed at judges determining applications under the Convention, the Guide, which benefits from the extensive practical and academic experience of its authors (prominent arbitrators and ICCA members) will also be of interest to students, teachers and practitioners as an introduction to the Convention.

-Now available in Chinese, English, French, Portuguese, Russian and Spanish.
+Now available in Chinese, English, French, Georgian, Portuguese, Russian and Spanish.

 Visit the Download page >>

 Since 1976, the Yearbook Commercial Arbitration has been a major source of information concerning international arbitration jurisprudence.
 Published under the guidance of the General Editor, Professor Dr. van den Berg, and with the assistance of the Permanent Court of Arbitration, the Yearbook provides an annual update on key developments including: institutional and ad hoc arbitral awards, court decisions on arbitration from around the world, court decisions on major multilateral arbitration conventions, commentary on the court decisions on the New York Convention 1958, updates on developments in arbitration law and practice, an investment treaty awards and decisions digest and a bibliography of the latest texts.